 How to use student Foodbank

-To use the service for the first time, simply go to the Welcome Desk in the Students’ Union building between 9am-7pm (term time only) and show us your student ID – no questions asked.
-You will be given a food parcel tailored to your dietary needs that will provide you with three days-worth of food.
+To use the service for the first time, simply go to the Welcome Desk at City Campus Students’ Union between 9am-7pm (term time only) or the Students’ Union Office at Coach Lane Campus between 10am-4pm (Mon, Tues, Thurs, Fri) and show us your student ID – no questions asked.
+You will be given a food parcel tailored to your dietary needs that will provide you with three days-worth of food

 Do I need proof of my financial status to use the Foodbank?